wasi-shah/Docker-AKS/AKS DevOps/How to create custom Self-hosted Windows agents/Readme.md

 ## Attache Agent to Pipeline
 ```
+Designate a pool in your pipeline

+To choose a Microsoft-hosted agent from the Azure Pipelines pool in your Azure DevOps Services YAML pipeline, specify the name of the image, using the YAML VM Image Label from this table.
+pool:
+  vmImage: ubuntu-latest # This is the default if you don't specify a pool or vmImage.

+To use a private pool with no demands:
+pool: MyPool

 Pool and agent names
 Open pipe line and replace the pool entry with
 Pipelines / pipeline name/ click Edit